COVID-19: Here's Latest Five-Day Long Island Positivity Testing Rate; New Cases For Each County

-There was a downtick in the positivity rate for COVID-19 test results on Long Island, according to five-day data released by New York State on Tuesday, July 28.
+The positivity rate for COVID-19 test results on Long Island has remained steady, according to five-day data released by New York State on Wednesday, July 29.

 On Long Island, the positive percentages in the last five days are as follows: